-A lifter is a device that is used to generate thrust using ionised air and with no moving parts.
+A lifter is a device that is used to generate thrust using ionized air and with no moving parts.
 Ion-propelled aircraft is one such example.
 An ion-propelled aircraft, also known as the ionocraft, provides lift or thrust in the air without any combustion or moving parts with the help of electrohydrodynamics (EHD).
 It was explained in a book titled Physico-Mechanical Experiments On Various Subjects by Francis Hauksbee in the year 1709.
 In this article, let us discuss how to make a lifter, but before we learn how to do that let us look at what electrohydrodynamics is in the next section.

 What Is Electrohydrodynamics (EHD)?